sarah-cic-uk/Code-the-Future/session-1/intro_to_github.md

 Now that you've learnt what git is, time to learn what it all revolves around, GitHub.
 GitHub is a central repository to store your projects and have several other developers collaborate on it together.
 Simply, GitHub will look after our code, then let other people copy it down without changing the code we've saved ourselves (unless you want to).
-In this course we're going to be using a tool called "GitHub Desktop", a user friendly program that will let you use git and GitHub without needing to touch the command line.
+In this course we're going to be using VScode to interact with GitHub but there are alternatives which some developers prefer such as using Terminal or GitHub Desktop (a user friendly program that will let you use git and GitHub without needing to touch the command line).

 ---